-Artificial intelligence (AI) is the intelligence exhibited by machines or software, which is regarded as the core knowledge of any Computer Science degree.
-It is also an academic field of study.
-Artificial intelligence covers the many aspects of how human intelligence might be encoded in computer programs and mechanisms such as robots.
+Artificial intelligence (AI) is the intelligence exhibited by machines or software.
+Artificial intelligence covers the many aspects of how human intelligence is encoded in computer programs and mechanisms such as robots.
 This course introduces the foundation of simulating or creating intelligence from a computational point of view.
-It allows the students to gain generic problem solving skills that have applicability to a wide range of real-world problems.
-It covers the techniques of reduction, reasoning, problem solving, search, knowledge representation, and machine learning.
+It allows the students to gain generic problem-solving skills that have applicability to a wide range of real-world complex problems.
+It covers the techniques of reduction, reasoning, problem-solving, search, knowledge representation, and machine learning.
 It also covers computational complexity and issues arising at the junction between biological and artificial intelligence.

-Machine learning is a fast-moving field with many recent real world commercial applications.
-The goal of Machine Learning is to build computer model that can produce useful information whether predictions, associations, or classifications.
-The ultimate goal for many machine learning researchers is to build computing systems that can automatically adapt and learn from their experience.
-This course will study the theory and practical algorithms, basic concepts and paradigms, what key techniques, challenges and tricks.
-It also cover examples of how machine learning is used/ applied today in the real world, and expose students to some experience in building and using machine learning algorithms.
-This course will also discuss recent applications of machine learning, such as to robotic control, speech recognition, face recognition, data mining, autonomous navigation, bioinformatics, and text and web data processing.
+Machine learning is a complex yet a fast-moving field with many real-world commercial applications.
+The goal of machine learning is to build computer models that can produce useful information whether they are predictions, associations, or classifications.
+The ultimate goal for many machine-learning researchers is to build computing systems that can automatically adapt and learn from their experience.
+This course will study the theory and practical algorithms, basic concepts and paradigms, key techniques, challenges, and tricks of machine learning.
+It also covers examples of how machine learning is used/applied today in the real-world and exposes students to the construction and use of machine learning algorithms.
+This course discusses recent applications of machine learning, such as robotic control, speech recognition, face recognition, data mining, autonomous navigation, bioinformatics, and text and web data processing.
 It also fuses machine learning with other areas of artificial intelligence and robotics.Data Science

 Click to download the Drone powerpoint to learn more about the concentration.